 How to use hummus:

 We can use spicy hummus as a dip for vegetable sticks, chips, crackers, nachos, flatbreads, papdi (thattai), etc. and the same can be packed as snacks for children.
-This may also be considered as a healthy savory snack for watching TV or movie.
+This may also be considered as a healthy savory snack while watching TV or movie.